marcuspainter/VecLab/Sources/VecLab/Documentation.docc/VecLab.md

 ### Example Usage

-The libray includes an FFT function using Accelerate, but here an example creating a complex FFT using a recursive algorithm and its MATLAB equivalent:
+The libray includes an FFT function using Accelerate, but here is an example creating a complex FFT using a recursive algorithm and its MATLAB equivalent:

 ### Swift